mscherryxu/data-structures-and-algorithms/README.md

 # Data Structures And Algorithm Notes and Practice

-I will be using this repo to record the algorithms and data structures I reviewed.
-I will also include what patterns I find with more practice
+Notes will be taken based off of Colt Steele's Udemy Course on Javascript Algorithms and Data Structures, along with practice problems I will be doing.

-.
+I will also include notes on what patterns I find with practice.